ishaan-chaturvedi1/ishaan-chaturvedi1/README.md

 ### About me

-Here’s the revised version without the last part:

----

 Hello!
 I’m Ishaan Chaturvedi, a 13-year-old tech enthusiast born on July 23, 2012.
 I’m passionate about programming and technology, especially web and Python development.
 I love creating websites, apps, and exploring new tools to learn and improve my skills in the limitless world of technology.

----

-This version has **52 words**.
-Would you like me to expand it slightly to make it exactly 60 again?

 ### Tech Stack